Content on this page was generated by AI and has not been manually reviewed.

 Can I use a Chrome extension in Edge?

 Yes, Edge is Chromium-based, so many Chrome extensions work in Edge.
 You may need to enable extensions from other stores or find a dedicated Edge extension from the provider.
+Is a vpn router worth it for home networks: benefits, drawbacks, setup, and performance considerations

 Does Windows have a built-in VPN I can use with Edge?